OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Requirements (both live and cold migrations)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Every Network attached to the selected VMs need to exists in both vCenter clusters and OpenNebula clusters
+* Every Network attached to the selected VMs needs to exist in both vCenter clusters and OpenNebula clusters
-* Every Datastore that is used by the VM need to exist in both vCenter clusters and OpenNebula clusters
+* Every Datastore that is used by the VM needs to exist in both vCenter clusters and OpenNebula clusters
-* Target OpenNebula host can specify a ESX_MIGRATION_LIST attribute:
+* Target OpenNebula Host can specify an ESX_MIGRATION_LIST attribute:
-    - If not specified, target ESX host is not explicitly declared and migration may fail
+    - If not specified, target ESX Host is not explicitly declared and migration may fail
     - If set to an empty string (""), OpenNebula will randomly chose a target ESX from all the ESXs that belong to the vCenter target cluster
     - If set to a space-separated list of ESX hostnames (that need to beling to the vCenter target cluster), OpenNebula will randomly chose a target ESX from the list

-A good place to check if the VM meets the OpenNebula requirements is to peep into the 'AUTOMATIC_REQUIREMENTS' attribute of the Virtual Machine (this can be reviewed in the Template info tab) and check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of hosts, virtual networks and datastores, a cluster in vCenter is represented as a host in OpenNebula).
+A good place to check if the VM meets the OpenNebula requirements is the 'AUTOMATIC_REQUIREMENTS' attribute of the Virtual Machine (this can be reviewed in the Template info tab).
+Check if it includes the target OpenNebula clusters (remember, a cluster in OpenNebula is a collection of Hosts, virtual networks and datastores; a cluster in vCenter is represented as a Host in OpenNebula).

 Requirements (only live migrations)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * vMotion interface enabled in both vCenter clusters (otherwise the driver will warn about compatibility issues)
-* OpenNebula live migration only works for running VMs so be sure to check the state before
+* OpenNebula live migration only works for running VMs so be sure to check the state beforehand

 Usage (CLI)
 ^^^^^^^^^^^